 You could call it bad luck to suggest that none of the investors, or indeed those toiling away on Stargate Worlds would have been any the wiser had the tumultuous financial events of 2008 not occurred.
 Or you could call it something worse, which Garvin pointedly does during our interview, and unsurprisingly, the designer has a conflicted memory of the time.

 Stargate Resistance’s servers were shut down in 2011, while the lawsuits surrounding CME rumbled on into 2012 as the various parties picked over the rights and remains of the company.
-Even today, much of the situation remains shrouded in vagueness, and with there being very little in the way of Stargate SG-1 videogames before or since Stargate Worlds, it appears destined to be forever the great one that got away.
+Even today, much of the situation remains shrouded in vagueness, and with there being very little in the way of Stargate SG-1 videogames before or since Stargate Worlds other than the forthcoming Stargate: Timekeepers, it appears destined to be forever the great one that got away.

 This article was first published on July 25th, 2021, on the original Companion website.
 It was been updated with reference to Stargate: Timekeepers.